 2. Easy Tyger

-Despite its playful, easy-going vibe and fun menu, there are some serious chops being exercised back in the kitchen.
-And it comes out full force in offerings like their ramen.
+Despite its playful, easy-going vibe and fun menu, there are some serious chops being exercised in the kitchen at Easy Tyger, and you'll find them demonstrated in full force in offerings like their ramen.

 While their classic tonkotsu (my usual go-to) is stellar, it’s an absolute must to venture out and try some of their variations.
 Take, for instance, their buttered corn ramen, which takes the premise of traditional Sapporo-style ramen (popular in Hokkaido, Japan) to a new level.
 It begins with a lovely savory miso-based broth that gets a bit of subtle sweetness from the addition of corn.
 It’s topped off with a fragrant coriander-lime butter, herbed tofu, soy egg, scallion and more charred corn before being finished with chili oil and cilantro.
 It’s perfect for this time of year.
 Oh -- and don’t sleep on their specials.
-Last week they served up a Southwest miso ramen (pictured above) that I’m still sorry I didn’t get to try.
+They regularly serve up creative gems including BBQ miso, onion tonkotsu and Southwest miso ramen (pictured above).

 3. Tanpopo Ramen & Sushi